smithrockmaker/Barca22/_sources/barcaSAE/solar.md

 [Europe (ESTIF - European Solar Thermal Industry Foundation) has an initiative](http://www.estif.org/policies/solar_ordinances/) to support and develop local and regional solar energy ordinances (building requirements).
 In the linked website they point out that Barcelona has been a leader

+In Barcelona that city makes many resources available to support citizens and track renewable energy issues.
+This [city website](https://ajuntament.barcelona.cat/ecologiaurbana/en/services/the-city-works/maintenance-of-public-areas/energy-management/energy-planning/energy-observatory) is the starting point for exploring all of that.
+I need to explore more here to generate learning experiences.

+Electricity use is monetized very differently in Spain and Barcelona.
+Here is are the [plan options](https://www.iberdrola.es/en/electricity) from Iberdrola (a large energy providor).
+This [news article](https://www.euroweeklynews.com/2021/06/01/spains-new-three-tiered-electricity-tariffs-start-today/), from summer 2021, talks about changes to the billing patterns for electricity which has probably influenced the plans currenlty offered.

 ### Solar Energy Teaching/Learning Resources